emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 <details>
 <summary>How many nucleotides has each fragment of Crimea Congo genome?</summary>
 <br>
-1673 the S fragment
+1673 the S fragment <br>
-5364 the M fragment
+5364 the M fragment <br>
 12150 the L fragment
 </details>

 ### Share results
-Now that we know that the reference genome for Crimea Congo is done correctly, we can use it as reference genome for further analysis in this same history, or save it to use it in our computer.
+Now that we know that the reference genome for the whole Crimea Congo virus is done correctly, we can use it as reference genome for further analysis in this same history, or save it to use it in our computer.
 To do so:
 1. Select the name of the fasta you want to download: **4: Crimea Congo Ref Genome**
-2. Select the **Save** button in the new panel opened.
+2. Select the **Save** button in the emerging panel.

 <img src="images/save_fasta_ref.png" alt="save_fasta_ref" width="700"/>

 ## 8. History management
-Now we are going to learn how to manage the history.
-In this case, we created a new history record and while we were doing our analysis, the steps were recorded in the history.
+Now, we are going to learn how to manage the history.
+In this case, we created a new history record and, while we were doing our analysis, the steps we followed were recorded.

-This history is saved in your account so you can create a new history for a new analysis, and access this one later.
+This history is saved in your account so you can create a new one for a new analysis, and access previous analysis later.

 1. To create a new history, select the **+** button in the history panel.
-2. Then rename your new history to: **History TEST**
+2. Then, rename your new history to: **History TEST**

 <img src="images/new_histotry.png" alt="new_histotry" width="200"/>